-Kelby Ouchley of the U.S. Fish and Wildlife Service hosts "Bayou Diversity," a weekly radio feature on public radio station KEDM in Monroe, Louisiana.
+Kelby Ouchley of the U.S. Fish and Wildlife Service hosts "Bayou Diversity," a weekly radio feature on public radio station KEDM in Monroe, La.

 Maida Owens, M.A., is an anthropologist and has been Louisiana Folklife Program director since 1988.

-J. Nash Porter was a photographer based in Baton Rouge, Louisiana.
+J. Nash Porter was a photographer based in Baton Rouge, La.

 Courtney Ramsay is a folklorist and creative writer as well as a teacher of high school English.

 Tom Rankin, M.F.A., is a photographer, folklorist and professor of the practice of art and documentary studies at Duke University.